Colorado Rapids Logo

 Colorado Rapids Logo 2007-present

-In 2007 a new era began for the club: it moved to Dick’s Sporting Goods Park Stadium and changed its symbols to keep up with other teams at Kroenke Sports & Entertainment.
-A rhombic heraldic shield became the central symbol.
-It has slightly curved lower faces, and its upper faces are at a right angle.
-Another heraldic shield of similar shape is placed inside.
-The team name in capital letters is printed there – upper line – “Colorado,” lower line – “Rapids.”
+In 2007, a new era began for the club: it moved to Dick’s Sporting Goods Park and changed its symbolism to keep up with other teams of Kroenke Sports & Entertainment.
+The central symbol became a rhombic heraldic shield.
+It has slightly curved lower edges, while the upper ones are positioned at a right angle.
+Inside is another heraldic shield of a similar shape.
+It has the team’s name printed in large letters – the top line is “Colorado,” and the bottom is “Rapids.”

 Font and Colors

-The basis of the Colorado Rapids graphic symbol is the Rocky Mountains.
-They are directly connected to the name of the football club, as the word “rapids” in this context refers to steep cliffs, deep canyons, and rushing streams of the Colorado River.
-That’s why in the first version of the logo, snow-covered mountain peaks were somewhere in the background, with blue water splashing in front of them.
+The core of the Colorado Rapids’ graphic symbol is the Rocky Mountains.
+They are directly related to the name of the soccer club, as the word “rapids” in this context denotes steep cliffs, deep canyons, and rapid streams of the Colorado River.
+That’s why, in the first version of the logo, the snowy mountain peaks were somewhat in the background, with blue water splashing in front of them.

-When the team moved to a new stadium, the designers removed the waves, so the river is now only represented by a blue diamond-shaped line.
-It precisely mimics the shape of the heraldic shield, which contains all the elements of the logo.
-And there are quite a few of them: apart from the mountains, the artists depicted a multicolored soccer ball, the number 96 (1996 – the debut year of the Colorado Rapids), and the full name of the club, divided into two lines.
+When the team moved to a new stadium, designers removed the waves, and now the river is represented only by a blue diamond-shaped line.
+It precisely mirrors the shape of the heraldic shield, which gathers all elements of the logo.
+There are quite a few of them: apart from the mountains, artists depicted a multicolored soccer ball, the number 96 (1996 – the year of the debut of Colorado Rapids), and the full name of the club, divided into two lines.

-The font of the word “COLORADO” resembles a modified Big Noodle Tilting with the addition of small serifs.
-At least, the letter “A” has a distinctive rounded shape and a similar position to the horizontal stroke.
-The inscriptions “RAPIDS” and “96” are executed in Copperplate Gothic HV typeface with an increased letter spacing.
+The font of the word “COLORADO” resembles a modified Big Noodle Tilting with added small serifs.
+At least the letter “A” has a characteristic round shape and a similar position with a horizontal stroke.
+The inscriptions “RAPIDS” and “96” are done in Copperplate Gothic HV with increased spacing between letters.

-The emblem of the professional football club reflects its official colors.
+The emblem of the professional soccer club reflects its official colors.
 Initially, it was a dark shade of green.
 It was combined with white, gray, blue, black, and light brown.
-In 2007, the team updated its palette, choosing burgundy and sky blue as the main colors.
-However, white and gray didn’t disappear from the logo; they just started to occupy less space.
+In 2007, the team updated the palette, choosing burgundy and sky blue as the primary colors.
+However, white and gray did not disappear from the logo; they just took up less space.

 Colorado Rapids color codes